GrantS2S/website/content/help/solutions/Invalid-username-or-password.md

 Failed to raise orders in Omni Accounts

 #### Error solution
-S2S's Apifact software can no longer being able to contact the Omni Accounts database, or the user credentials used are no longer valid.
+S2S's Apifact software can no longer contact the Omni Accounts database, or the user credentials are no longer valid.

 To resolve this issue:

-1. Reach out to Omni Accounts specialists to confirm if any changes have been made to the server configuration.
+- Reach out to Omni Accounts specialists and confirm if the server configuration has had any changes.
-2. Ensure credentials issued to S2S are still valid and granted sufficient access level to the database.
+- Ensure credentials issued to S2S are still valid and granted sufficient access level to the database.
-3. Ensure all necessary services are running on the server.
+- Ensure all necessary services are running on the server.

 Contact support@stock2shop.com if your details have changed or if you need further assistance.